Grand Prospect Hall

 Then, in stepped local realtor and travel agent Michale (Michael) Halkias and his wife Alice, who, upon viewing the by then derelict building, fell in love with it, and have spent over 20-years restoring it to an even greater splendour than it originally had.
 The building complex has a dining capacity of 5,925 and a total capacity for 8,000.

-The 82 year old owner/operator Michale (Michael) Halkias passed away on May 6, 2020, his death caused by Covid-19.
+The 82 year old owner/operator Michale (Michael) Halkias passed away on May 6, 2020, his death caused by the Covid-19 pandemic.
 The Grand Prospect Hall was sold in July 2021 to a developer, who immediately gutted the building internally in August 2021, with a view to demolish for redevelopment.
+The vacant building had been demolished by June 2022.

-The Grand Prospect Hall is on the National Register of Historic Places - Landmark Status.
+The Grand Prospect Hall was on the National Register of Historic Places - Landmark Status.

 Contributed by Ken Roe